Is Final Expense Insurance Worth It?

 Is Burial Insurance Worth It: Bottom Line

-Higher costs per dollar of coverage and limited death benefits mean this insurance isn't right for everyone.
-Evaluating your existing coverage, savings, health status, and family needs helps determine whether final expense insurance or another option better fits your situation.
+Higher costs per dollar of coverage and limited death benefits make this insurance wrong for some people.
+Compare your existing coverage, savings, health and family needs before you decide.

 Compare Insurance Rates